• Skip to primary navigation

 Instructions

-• Place all the ingredients, except for the chia seeds, in a pot on the stove and turn to medium heat
+• Place all the ingredients, except for the chia seeds, into a pot on the stovetop and turn to medium heat

-• Allow ingredients to come to a boil and simmer for 5-10 minutes, until fruit is softened
+• Allow the ingredients to come to a boil and simmer for 10-15 minutes, until the fruit is softened and breaking apart.

-• Add the chia seeds and allow to sit for at least 20 minutes (this thickens the jam)
+• Stir in the chia seeds and allow the fruit mixture to sit for at least 20 minutes (this thickens the jam).

 • Serve and enjoy!